 Rob and the other editors feature in this hilarious segment about Apple's ill-fated FCPX launch back in 2011.

-What’s the #1 thing that has helped you shorten your craft’s learning curve?
+What is the number one thing that helped you shorten your craft’s learning curve?

 I think one of the things that makes me different from a lot of editors is that I read a script, get a POV, and try to execute that POV on a timeline immediately.
 I don’t overthink (I call it fishing) while I edit and I’m willing to be very wrong.